ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/opencr_setup.md

   - [Install Arduino IDE for OpenCR][install_arduino_ide_for_opencr]

-The OpenCR firmware for TurtleBot3 performs the task of controlling the Dynamixel or acquiring and transmitting the data of the sensors.
+The OpenCR firmware for TurtleBot3 performs the task of controlling DYNAMIXEL or acquiring and transmitting the data of the sensors.
 The firmware is located in OpenCR example which is downloaded by the board manager.

 If you have TurtleBot3 Burger,